Lauren Williams (taekwondo): 2020 Olympic Games

 She qualified a quota place for Great Britain at the Tokyo 2020 Olympic Games through the automatic qualification for the top five ranked athletes in each Olympic weight category.
 In 2021 - as the Games were postponed due to the COVID-19 pandemic - Williams tore her right hamstring three weeks before the taekwondo fights yet won the Olympic silver medal in the under 67 kg weight category, only losing the final to Matea Jelić.
 Williams later expressed regret regarding the final, which she led by six points until the last ten seconds when Jelić suddenly turned the match around, stating to have had a 'mental block' during the end of the last round.

-2021-2024 Season
+2021–2024 Season

 At the 2021 Women Championships in Riyadh, Williams won a bronze medal.
 She participated in the 2022 and 2023 World Championships in Guadalajara and Baku, respectively.

 In 2022, she won a bronze medal in the 67 kg weight class at the European Championships and the Grand Prix, both times in Manchester.

 Due to a ruptured hamstring tendon at the 2023 Rome Grand Prix, she did not participate in the 2023 European Games in Kraków and underwent surgery in June.
+Injuries also contributed to her missing out on selection for the 2024 Summer Olympics in Paris.

+2025–2028 Season

+At the 2025 World Taekwondo Championships, Williams, competing in the heavyweight category, finished with a bronze medal after being defeated by Nafia Kuş.
+It was her first medal at a senior World Championships.
+Williams claimed the gold medal at the Taiyuan 2026 World Taekwondo Women’s Open Championships.